 How do we stop cycles of vengeance and violence?
+How can international powers intervene effectively in a brutal civil war like Syria’s?
 What can we say to someone who has seen relatives raped and murdered that will convince him not to repay criminals with his own hands?

-These are questions thrust with poignant force to the international scene, now that many countries of the Arab Spring try to rebuild themselves after brutal regimes and often brutal revolutions, and now that Syria seems to be dismantling into a long and bloody civil war.
-The latest cover of The Economist highlights precisely this challenge – especially relevant for a country that borders Iraq, Israel, Lebanon, Jordan and Turkey and that may let loose chemical weapons – of how to “spare the post-Assad Syria from murder and chaos and how to prevent violence from spreading across a combustible region.”
+These are questions thrust with poignant force to the international scene, now that many countries of the Arab Spring try to rebuild themselves after brutal regimes and often brutal revolutions, and now that the United States and some allies are considering intervening in Syria’s long and bloody civil war.
+A cover article of The Economist highlights precisely this challenge – especially relevant for a country that borders Iraq, Israel, Lebanon, Jordan and Turkey and that may let loose chemical weapons – of how to “spare the post-Assad Syria from murder and chaos and how to prevent violence from spreading across a combustible region.”

 But our question is larger than the practicalities of Syria’s current crisis-management: how is non-violence born out of violence, from within?
 What would lead the very people who have suffered to lay down weapons and live peacefully, even with terrible memories?
 How can murder lead to hand-shaking; how can rape lead to embrace?

 My answer is faith.
 And faith in something quite definite: faith that God is just and will avenge our hurts and set the world right.
 Faith that I do not need to strike back, for my God will judge those who have hurt me.
 Faith in God’s wrath, faith that God is so good and so loving that he will not let evil go unanswered.
 Miroslav Volf, a Croatian who has witnessed the violence of the Balkans, highlights precisely the peace-building nature of belief in God’s opposition to evil.